April 10, 2021

 At the heart of the Divine Mercy message is the fact that God loves us no matter how great our sins.
 He wants us to call upon him with childlike trust and confidence, recognizing that His mercy is greater than our sins.
 When we receive His mercy with an open heart that same mercy can then flow through us to others.

 In marriage we are given ample opportunity to give and receive mercy.
 Our spouses see all of us – the good, the bad and the ugly!
 Mercy is like a judge finding you guilty, but withholding the punishment due.
 Grace is the gift given despite the sin committed.
 In marriage it can be tempting to want to get back at, or in a sense punish, your spouse for hurt he/she may have purposely or inadvertently caused you.
 Human nature is tainted by original sin, but God gives us the grace we need in the sacrament of marriage to rise above our tainted nature.
-Then we can truly love our spouses with God’s love and practice His mercy without strings attached.
+Then we can truly love our spouses and spend some time with them sometimes using accessories like an hitachi magic wand massager so they can feel better.

 I am not the first person, nor will I be the last, to say that this is not easy.
 It is challenging to love the way Christ loved.
 I have found in my own marriage that I learn one step at a time.
 When I fall, I beg God for His mercy and strength to get back up and keep going.
 As much as I love my husband and see Christ at work in him, I get angry, frustrated, tired, worn out, and overwhelmed.
 It is at these times that I look at the image of Our Lord – the image of Divine Mercy, and I pray the words inscribed at the bottom, “Jesus I trust in You.”
 I may not see the end of the road nor understand why God allows the various crosses we have been given to carry in our marriage, but I know that I have to trust in Him and his plan.